samuelpmish/jit_example/README.md

   fail at runtime)
 - function lookup is done by mangled name.
 Wrapping functions definitions in the interpreter with `extern "C"` makes lookup easier.

+## 2. Optimization flags

+[perf.cpp](https://github.com/samuelpmish/jit_sandbox/blob/main/src/perf.cpp) shows that passing optimization/architecture
+compilation flags works just like `clang`.
+Functions compiled in the interpreter with `-O3` perform better than those with `-O0`.

+## 3. Mixing AoT and JiT compilation

+[input_file.cpp](https://github.com/samuelpmish/jit_sandbox/blob/main/src/input_file.cpp) shows an example of compiling code defined in an auxiliary `json` file that is read at runtime.
+This allows for users to customize the execution of a program without recompiling it.